siberianfox/tinygwiki/Road-to-1.0.md

 * Added an "unofficial gcode" command to allow arbitrarily setting an axes machine position.
 This is needed to support the Otherlab infinite Y axis. use: While in a zero-offset coordinate system (presumably G54) and with the axis(or axes) where you want it, issue g92.4 y0 (for example).
 The Y axis will now be set to 0 (or whatever you said it was).
 Works for one or more axes.
 I plan to extend so this works while in any arbitrary coordinate system but for now this is not working.
 This function still needs testing.

 Changes in 353.xx builds
 * Changed limit switch shutdown behavior.
-Limits now cause immediate machine shutdown.
-Can only leave this state by a hard reset or a software reset via ctrl-x.
-THis prevents runaways if the host is still streaming code.
+Limits cause immediate machine shutdown (as before), but now lock out all other activity until a hard reset or a software reset (ctrl-x) is performed.
+This prevents runaways if the host is still streaming code to the board.
 Blinks the spindle DIR LED when in shutdown state.

 * Fixed G92 and G54-G59 status reporting so these should be more useful now.
 * Changed JSON body name from "b" to "r" to avoid collision with "b" axis groups